-Water irrigators might be a welcome adjunct/alternative to flossing, as the compressed air and pressurised water droplets effectively remove plaque without applying pressure to painful gums.
+Water irrigators might be a welcome adjunct/alternative to flossing when you have pain from braces, as the compressed air and pressurised water droplets effectively remove plaque without applying pressure to painful gums.

 Toothbrushes for Brace Pain

-We have put together our list of best electric toothbrushes for brace wearers. but sadly no brush will directly relieve the pain you might be in.
+We have put together our list of best electric toothbrushes for brace wearers.
+Sadly no brush will directly relieve the pain you might be in.

-The softer bristles are still effective at cleaning , removing lots of plaque and food debris, but do so will a softer touch to your sensitive teeth and gums.
+The softer bristles are still effective at cleaning , removing lots of plaque and food debris, but using a softer touch to your tender teeth and gums.

-Even if you can’t stand the thought of applying pressure to painful areas, you must make sure you are taking care of any tartar that is building up.
+Even if you can’t stand the thought of applying pressure to painful areas, you must make sure you are taking care of any plaque that is building up.
 An electric brush is a wise investment as they prevent gum disease whilst polishing teeth.
-We’ve recommended some products containing anesthetics and protective shields below which can help dull the pain whilst brushing.
+We’ve recommended some products containing anaesthetics and protective shields below which can help dull the pain whilst brushing.